 Like many of their mygalomorph relatives, turret spiders are ambush predators that lurk in burrows.
 Turret spiders wait deep in their burrows during the day, and come up for food at night. poised just inside the turret.
 They capture millipedes, ants, termites, beetles and other arthropods.
 They sense prey through vibrations, quickly lunging part-way out of the turret to seize whatever stumbles past.
 The last pair of legs grips the turret lip, and the first two pairs of legs help the mouthparts grab and position the prey for piercing with the fangs.
 Once injected with venom, the meal is pulled down into the burrow.
 If prey gets away, turret spiders don’t give chase.
 One researcher who wanted to study turret spiders more closely in the lab tried to entice them from their burrows with tethered prey.
 It didn’t work, and he had to dig out the spiders.

 Any creature that would eat a spider that size is a potential turret spider predator.
 But the protective burrow makes it a harder meal to find.
 As is often the case, the dispersing young are most vulnerable.
 The burrow provides little protection from a parasitoid fly that uses turret spiders as a host.

-James Starrett and Marshall Hedin (2007) Multilocus genealogies reveal multiple cryptic species and biogeographical complexity in the California turret spider Antrodiaetus riversi (Mygalomorphae, Antrodiaetidae) Molecular Ecology (2007) 16, 583–604
+Starrett, J. and Hedin, M. 2007.
+Multilocus genealogies reveal multiple cryptic species and biogeographical complexity in the California turret spider Antrodiaetus riversi (Mygalomorphae, Antrodiaetidae).
+Molecular Ecology 16: 583–604.

 Based on an article by Carolyn J. Strange.
 Science writer Carolyn J. Strange has written hundreds of articles.
 She became an Edgewood neighbor in 1998, a Friends of Edgewood docent in 2003, and has served the Friends of Edgewood in various ways ever since.